 PLEASE NOTE: All itineraries are for guidance only.
-Programs may vary depending on local ice, weather, and wildlife conditions.
+Programs may vary depending on local ice and weather conditions and in order to take advantage of opportunities to see wildlife.
+The on-board expedition leader determines the final itinerary.
+Itineraries may mention places that require permission to land, which must be granted by the relevant national authorities.
+Such permission is not granted prior to the publishing of these itineraries.
 Flexibility is paramount for expedition cruises.
-Willingness to compromise on comfort is a basic requirement on board a historic sailing vessel.
-Important information about the sailing program: The boat is equipped with sails to be used in good conditions (based on open sea, water depth, wind, and time).
+Willingness to compromise on comfort is a basic requirement on board of a historic traditional sailing vessel.
+Important information about the sailing program: the boat is equipped with sails and these will be used in good conditions (open sea, water depth, appropriate wind conditions, time availability).
 This is not guaranteed.
 The captain decides whether to use the sails or the engine.
-There is no claim to one or the other propulsion method.
-If sails are used, the crew operates them.
+There is no claim to one or other propulsion method.
+If sails are used, they are operated by the crew.
 Guests follow the safety instructions of the team.
 Average cruising speed for s/v Noorderlicht is 6 knots.Embark on a scenic exploration of the deep Arctic, visiting the mountain-fringed bay of Trygghamna, the jagged blue glacier front at Borebukta, and the icy panorama of Isfjord, Svalbard’s second largest fjord – along with stops at Russian ghost towns, geological wonders, and wintry shorelines sparkling under the eerie green auroras of the northern lights.

 Day 1: Largest town, biggest island